Skip to main content

 • Direct-to-disk is preferred when stable

-• Confirm pre-trigger and post-trigger settings match the actual scene needs
+• Confirm pre-trigger and post-trigger settings match actual scene needs

-• Validate clip quality before scaling the setup across more cameras
+• Validate clip quality before scaling across multiple cameras

 Motion / AI